Drizin/DapperQueryBuilder/README.md

 	.Where($"[Name] LIKE {productName}")
 	.Where($"[CategoryId] = {categoryId}");

-// All filters added above will be automatically added to DynamicParameters
-// and will replace the /**where**/ keyword var products = query.Query<Product>();
+var products = query.Query<Product>();
 ```

+All filters added using the Fluent-API (method chaining) will be automatically
+added to DynamicParameters and will replace the `/**where**/` keyword.

 # Documentation / Examples